jfmatth/hugobuilder/README.md

 ## Example of using the hugobuilder container

-I use this container to build my hugo site.
+I use this container to build my sample hugo site.

 It's easy to use, here's an example of my Dockerfile for my site (https://github.com/jfmatth/lke-example.git)